eipiequals-1/omega/README.md

 # Omega
 Omega is a lightweight game & multimedia framework.
 It has only been tested on Unix based platforms and browsers, but should work with few modifications on a Windows based machine.
-It is mainly intended to be used for 2D applications, but can be extended to 3D.
+It is a 2D framework with 3D support and a sprite, shape, deferred, and instance renderer.

 Omega uses OpenGL 4.5 as a rendering backend for desktop applications, and OpenGL ES 3.0 for web applications.
+Desktop applications have full geometry shader support, and web support is to be used for 2D game jams and demos.

 ### Dependencies
 - [SDL2](https://www.libsdl.org/)